rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 their camels 435, and their donkeys 6,720. ^0769

-Now some of the heads of fathers ’ houses gave to the work.
-The governor gave to the treasury 1,000 darics of gold, 50 basins, 30 priests ’ garments and 500 minas of silver. ^0770
+Now some of the heads of fathers' houses gave to the work.
+The governor gave to the treasury 1,000 darics of gold, 50 basins, 30 priests' garments and 500 minas of silver. ^0770

-And some of the heads of fathers ’ houses gave into the treasury of the work 20,000 darics of gold and 2,200 minas of silver. ^0771
+And some of the heads of fathers' houses gave into the treasury of the work 20,000 darics of gold and 2,200 minas of silver. ^0771

-And what the rest of the people gave was 20,000 darics of gold, 2,000 minas of silver, and 67 priests ’ garments. ^0772
+And what the rest of the people gave was 20,000 darics of gold, 2,000 minas of silver, and 67 priests' garments. ^0772

-So the priests, the Levites, the gatekeepers, the singers, some of the people, the temple servants, and all Israel, lived in their towns.
-And when the seventh month had come, the people of Israel were in their towns. ^0773
+So the priests, the Levites, the gatekeepers, the singers, some of the people, the temple servants, and all Israel, lived in their towns.And when the seventh month had come, the people of Israel were in their towns. ^0773

 And all the people gathered as one man into the square before the Water Gate.
-And they told Ezra the scribe to bring the Book of the Law of Moses that the Lord had commanded Israel. ^0801
+And they told Ezra the scribe to bring the Book of the Law of Moses that the LORD had commanded Israel. ^0801

 So Ezra the priest brought the Law before the assembly, both men and women and all who could understand what they heard, on the first day of the seventh month. ^0802